AntCPLab/OpenCoral/README.md

 preprocessing (single), ABF+17 preprocessing, CDE+18 preprocessing,
 and postprocessing, respectively,
-by [Eerikson et al.](https://eprint.iacr.org/2019/164) Otherwise, we use resharing by [Cramer et al.](https://eprint.iacr.org/2000/037) for Shamir's secret sharing and the optimized approach by [Araki et al.](https://eprint.iacr.org/2016/768) for replicated secret sharing.
+by [Eerikson et al.](https://eprint.iacr.org/2019/164) We use resharing by [Cramer et al.](https://eprint.iacr.org/2000/037) for Shamir's secret sharing and the optimized approach by [Araki et al.](https://eprint.iacr.org/2016/768) for replicated secret sharing.